goethan/Udacity_Projects/tentative/ml.md

 	Total predictions:   50	True positives:    2	False positives:    3	False negatives:    3	True negatives:   42
 ```

 ----------------------------------------------------------------

-> 6. Give at least 2 evaluation metrics and your average performance for each of them.
+> Question 6.
+Give at least 2 evaluation metrics and your average performance for each of them.
 Explain an interpretation of your metrics that says something human-understandable about your algorithm’s performance.

 The evaulation metrics that I choose are Precision annd Recall.